getsentry/sentry-docs/docs/support.rst

 If you're looking for support on a specific client, check the documentation specific to that client.
 Several clients are maintained by the Sentry team, whereas others are not.
-Nearly every client also has it's own bug tracker, which is generally where the code lives (i.e. on GitHub).
+Nearly every client also has its own bug tracker, which is generally where the code lives (i.e. on GitHub).